TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/TestViaEndpoint/readme.md

 ## Description

-This sample demonstrates how to test apps using on-premise PostgreSQL Database via endpoint.
+This sample demonstrates how to test Flogo apps using on-premise PostgreSQL Database via endpoint.

 ## Pre-requisites

 1. Ensure that PostgreSQL DB is up and running on-premise.
 2. User must have Admin access to enable/disable services via TCI Platform API.
 3. Ensure that OAUTH Token is generated in order to use API.
 Please refer [here](https://integration.cloud.tibco.com/docs/#Subsystems/tci-api/getstarted/basics/enable-api-access.html?Highlight=OAUTH%20Token)
-4. Ensure that Proxy Agent access key is generated in order to attach/use in app.
+4. Ensure that Proxy Agent access key is generated in order to configure in tibagent and attach in the flogo app for runtime.
 Please refer [here](https://account.cloud.tibco.com/cloud/docs/proxy-agent/creating_access_key.html)
 5. User must download the latest tibagent.
 Please refer [here](https://integration.cloud.tibco.com/docs/#tci/using/hybrid-agent/installing-configuring-running-agent.html?TocPath=Using%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%257CUsing%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520-%2520Hybrid%2520Agent%257C_____4)
 6. Ensure that hybrid proxy must be enabled in your organization before (To enable the Hybrid proxy user just need to create agent in the current organization.
 This step should only perform when user see error message "Please enable hybrid proxy first" while enabling/disabling the serivce through Platform API.
 Please refer [here](https://integration.cloud.tibco.com/docs/#tci/using/hybrid-agent/installing-configuring-running-agent.html?TocPath=Using%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%257CUsing%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520-%2520Hybrid%2520Agent%257C_____4))